-A micro:bit is a pocket sized computer, with an LED display, buttons, sensors, and more!
+A micro:bit is a pocket-sized computer, with an LED display, buttons, sensors, and more!
 To make it work, it has to be programmed using code that can be transferred with a USB cable connected to the micro:bit.
 Micro:bits are a really useful tool to introduce children from ages 7 to 14 to coding.
-The Particle Physics Department have created a series of micro:bit workshops for schools, and ran a training session in August 2021 to introduce staff to the activities.
+The Particle Physics Department has created a series of micro:bit workshops for schools and ran a training session in August 2021 to introduce staff to the activities.

 Particle physics is currently not featured strongly in the school curriculum for primary school children – an important age, as it is when children may start to feel that science is 'not for them'.
 Coding, however, is a key part of the curriculum, but one which many primary school teachers struggle to teach.

 Using simple hardware, like the micro:bit, will increase students' engagement with any coding activities, as well as reinforce one of the underlying messages that particle physicists need to use code in order to control and use their equipment.
 Students code the micro:bits using Makecode – a free-to-use, browser-based block-based coding environment.

 The purpose of the micro:bit workshop training was to get staff familiarised with the micro:bit hardware and try a few exercises that are set up for school students.
 To get familiar with the interface of the micro:bit, we began by creating a nametag on the micro:bit which requires a simple string code.

 There are many more exercises that can be carried out to help students understand how particle physics experiments work.
 Particle accelerators (such as the LHC) require fast reaction times (React!), incredibly high speeds (Speed!), and a tracker.